cherryisaac/Snake-Game/README.md

 (Enter key = Retry button, Shift key = Main Menu button)
 - Settings menu allows the player to change the snake's color, snake's speed, grid color, bg color, toggle music, choose difficulty
 - Pressing the shift key in the main menu allows the player to view the high score(s) (difficulty for each high score I plan to implement later)

 Bugs:
 - If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over screen
 - Timer indicator does not resume where it left off after game unpauses on Hard mode
-- The button to view the highscores stops working after going to into and leaving the options menu
+- The button to view the high scores stops working after going to into the options menu

 Future features I would like to implement:
 - Set up high scores by difficulty